Presented by Founder & CEO, Dr. Miles Bodzin

-In February 2009, President Obama signed into law the American Recovery and Reinvestment Act (ARRA).
+In February 2009, former President Obama signed into law the American Recovery and Reinvestment Act (ARRA).
 Part of the ARRA brought about major changes in the Health Insurance Portability and Accountability Act (HIPAA).
 Certain provisions of the ARRA have impacted the insurance world and how you practice.
 The HIPAA compliance enforcement got its teeth to deliver a bite with the Health Information Technology for Economic and Clinical Health (HITECH) Act.
 If you have not updated your HIPAA compliance manual to reflect these changes, you may now face significant fines.

 Previously, fines up to $25,000 maximum could be levied.
 Now the fines are tiered and could be as much as $1.5 million in fines for just a single HIPAA violation.

 The patient also has the right to request that the practice restrict the use and/or disclosure of PHI for treatment, payment and health care operations.
 On Feb.
 18, 2010, the HITECH Act regulated that a health care provider is required to honor a patient's request to restrict disclosure of PHI to a health plan for purposes other than carrying out treatment (specifically, payment or health care operations) if the patient pays the health care provider out of pocket in full.
 [Section 13405 of Subtitle D of the HITECH Act (42 USC 17935)].
 This means that if a patient does not wish to use their health insurance or med-pay, they can request that the insurance is not billed.
-A PPO cannot require that you file a claim for the patient, although if you do not, then you may be required to a have a written attestation that the patient requested the restriction.
+A PPO cannot require that you file a claim for the patient, although if you do not, then you may be required to have a written attestation that the patient requested the restriction.
 Medicare is the exception for covered services.

 Full act here: https://www.healthit.gov/sites/default/files/hitech_act_excerpt_from_arra_with_index.pdf